TEFL Accreditation: What is it and why is it important?

 Most TEFL course providers market their courses as “internationally recognised”.
 But accreditation doesn’t automatically make your certification internationally recognised.
 It can certainly help, but most reputable employers will look at more than just your course provider’s accreditation when deciding whether or not to recruit you.

-For the course itself, they will most likely look at the duration of the course and whether or not it included some observed teaching practice of real ESL students.
-(At least 100 hours duration and 6 hours of teaching practice is a widely accepted requirement).
+For the course itself, they will most likely look at the duration of the course and whether or not it included some observed teaching practice with real ESL students.
+(At least 120 hours duration and 6 hours of teaching practice is a widely accepted requirement).
 If those criteria are met as a result of having done an accredited course, then great, but for many employers it may be these criteria themselves, rather than the fact that they came from an accredited course, that are foremost on their minds.

 And they’ll look beyond that too.
 All employers have their own preferences.
 They’ll look at your experience, other aspects of your CV, how you come across at interview, and so on.